This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Some tips to help your wreath last

 When you’re choosing the materials to use, consider where your wreath is going to go.
 Will it be exposed to the elements—wind, snow, rain, ice?
-Will it be sandwiched between a steel or wooden door, and a storm door?
+Will it be sandwiched between a storm door and the main door?
 Different environmental conditions will determine which materials you use and how you secure them.
 You may want to consider waterproof ribbon for a wreath that will get consistently wet, for example.
-And be sure to securely attach anything lightweight, like seed pods or dried hydrangea blooms that could blow away in a strong wind.
+And be sure to securely attach anything lightweight, like seed pods or dried flowers that are lightweight and could blow away in a strong wind.

 Leave a Reply